diantyapitaloka/Train-Test/README.md

 - The 80/20 Rule: A common convention is to use 80% of the data for training and 20% for testing.
 For a small dataset like Iris (150 samples), this gives you 120 samples to learn from and 30 samples to validate the model's accuracy.
 - Reproducibility with random_state: Since the split is randomized, your results could change every time you run the code.
 By setting a random_state (e.g., random_state=42), you ensure the split is identical every time, which is vital for debugging and comparing different models.
 - Stratification for Balance: Because the Iris dataset is perfectly balanced (50 samples per species), you should use the stratify parameter.
 This ensures that both your training and testing sets maintain the same proportion of each species as the original dataset, preventing a "biased" test set.
+- Shuffle by Default: By default, train_test_split shuffles the data before splitting.
+This is crucial for Iris because the raw dataset is often ordered by species; without shuffling, your training set might contain only two species, while the test set contains only the third, leading to a total model failure.

 ```
 import sklearn